Why Look for Magento Alternatives?

 While WooCommerce is free to install, you’ll need to pay for additional features like hosting (roughly $35-$50 per year), security, website maintenance, and a theme design ($39+ ).

 If you know how to code, then you have free reign in terms of customization.
-You can also choose from over 50,000 plugins from the WordPress plugin marketplace to give your site great functionality in all areas of ecommerce.
+You can also choose from thousands of extensions from the WooCommerce extension store to give your site great functionality in all areas of ecommerce.

 However, the quality of a plugin is never guaranteed, because anybody can create them.
 WooCommerce does lose points with its lack of built-in features, but you can avoid most plugin problems by reading reviews and star ratings for each product.